The Book of Negroes (novel): Synopsis

 Aminata grows close to Lindo and his wife, who allow her to read and write openly.
 However Solomon also requires her to pay him a part of any money that she earns through midwifery.
 After a few years, a smallpox outbreak kills Lindo's wife and son.
-Shortly after, Aminata is once again reunited with Chekura, who has found out that Lindo helped arrange the selling of their son Mamadu who he has been told died.
+Shortly after, Aminata is once again reunited with Chekura, who has found out that Lindo helped arrange the selling of their son, Mamadu, who he has been told died of Smallpox.
 This ruins the relationship Aminata has had with Lindo.
 Attempting to win her over, Lindo takes Aminata to New York.
 During the rioting at the outbreak of the American Revolutionary War, Aminata is able to escape from Lindo.
 During this time Aminata works as a midwife and teacher, helping other black people to learn how to read.
 Proving that she served the British during the war, her name is entered in the "Book of Negroes", a real document created to list the freed African American slaves who requested permission to leave the newly created United States of America.
 Because of her ability to read and write as well as her fluency in two African languages, Aminata is also hired to help record names in the book.
-While doing this work she is reunited for a few months with Chekura, who also served the British; they plan to resettle in Nova Scotia together and she becomes pregnant with their second child.
+While doing this work she is reunited for a few months with Chekura, who also served the British; they plan to resettle in Nova Scotia together and she becomes pregnant with their second child, May.
 However, just as they are boarding the ship, the two are separated and Aminata is arrested, as Appleby has put out a warrant for her as a run-away slave.
 The matter is resolved when Lindo appears in court, explaining the situation and simultaneously setting Aminata free.
 Aminata, once again trying to find her husband, finds another ship to Nova Scotia.

 Aminata arrives in Shelburne and begins to work in the black community of Birchtown, where she meets Jason, a young fellow whom she listed in the "Book of Negroes", and Daddy Moses (the "Preacher").
 Soon after arriving, she gives birth to a second child, her daughter May.
 Aminata finds work for white people in town, but after a few years relations between the black community and white community break down.
-The white couple leave Nova Scotia and take May while Aminita is in Birchtown.
-She tries to locate her husband many times and learns that the ship carrying him to Nova Scotia had swept away to Bermuda and sank, and her husband Chekura is presumed dead.
+The white couple leave Nova Scotia and take May while Aminata is in Birchtown.
+She tries to locate her husband many times and learns that the ship carrying him to Nova Scotia had swept away to Bermuda and sank, and Chekura is presumed dead.
 A young British naval officer named Captain John Clarkson comes to the black Birchtown communities, promising a better land reserved for them in Sierra Leone.
 Aminata helps Clarkson to gather people from the community, and eventually they all leave for a better future.